 Many years ago I went through the pain of my husband leaving me for someone else and eventually we divorced.
 That was an extremely hard season of life to walk through.
 While I knew I was loved and supported by the friends that we had hung out with, I didn’t feel like I could openly and honestly talk to them.
 (Thankfully I had mentors in my life that I was able to share with.)

 (If you find yourself in a season like this I’d love to reach through the screen and give you a big hug.
 Your life has been turned upside down in so many ways and you’re trying to find a new normal.
 I know it feels difficult right now but I promise that your new normal will come if you continue moving forward as best as you can.)

 What should I do when my friends don’t understand me?

 Your friends should get you and you should be able to call or text at the drop of a hat to share both the good and bad times of life.
+Find those people!

 “You are the average of the 5 people you spend the most time with.
 Choose wisely.”

 I love this quote by Jim Rohn.
 Are the people that you’re spending time with filling your cup or draining you?